mlrun/mlrun/docs/runtimes/functions.md

     # run the function (specify the function handler to execute)
     run_results = fn.run(handler='my_func', params={"x": 100})

+The `command='./myfunc.py'` specifies the command we execute in the function container/workdir, by default we call python with the specified command, you can specify `mode="pass"` to execute the command as is (e.g. for binary code), or use `mode="args"` to pass the task parameters as arguments for the execution command (`mycode.py --x {xparam}` will substitute the `{xparam}` with the value of the `xparam` parameter)

 when doing iterative development with multiple code files and packages the 3rd option is the most efficient, we want to make small code changes and re-run our job without building containers etc.